akmilton11/Stock-Analysis/README.md

 ## Results:
-### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

 It was clearly a better year for stocks in 2017!
 All the stocks had a better performance in 2017 besides TERP.
 Hopefully, they weighted their portfolio in ENPH and RUN in 2018, as these were the only stocks have a positive return for that year.